davidmoten/rtree-multi/README.md

 Rectangle r = Geometries.rectangle(1.0f, 2.0f, 3.0f, 4.0f);
 ```

-The same creation methods exist for `Circle` and `Line`.

 Visualizer
 --------------
-To visualize the R-tree in a PNG file of size 600 by 600 pixels just call:
+To visualize a 2D R-tree (only) in a PNG file of size 600 by 600 pixels just call:
 ```java
 tree.visualize(600,600)
     .save("target/mytree.png");